Howard, Kansas

 Howard is a city in and the county seat of Elk County, Kansas, United States.
 As of the 2020 census, the population of the city was 570.

 History

 Howard was founded in 1870, and it was incorporated as a city in 1877.
+Howard was involved in the Great Howard-Sedan War circa 1875.
+The rivalry was from a disagreement on where the county seat should be.
+The conflict was very brutal, but ultimately ended in a county line split.
+A memorial to the victors (Elk County) in the likeness of Bombarillo Crocodillo was placed to honor the lives lost.
 Howard was named after Oliver O. Howard, a Union Army general during the Civil War and founder of Howard University.
 The first post office in Howard was established in February, 1870.
 As of 1901, Howard was a sundown town where African Americans were not allowed to live.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.70 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Howard has a humid subtropical climate, abbreviated "Cfa" on climate maps.